andyatkinson/andyatkinson.github.io/_posts/2025-04-24-source-code-line-numbers-ruby-on-rails-marginalia-query-logs.md

 PR: Support `:source_location` tag option for query log tags by [fatkodima](https://github.com/fatkodima)
 <https://github.com/rails/rails/pull/50969#issuecomment-2797357558>

+An example of `:source_location` in action looks like this:

+<pre><code>
+application=Rideshare
+controller=trip_requests
+➡️ <strong>source_location=app/services/trip_creator.rb:26:<br/>in `best_available_driver'</strong>
+action=create
+</code></pre>

+Nice, now we've got the class name, line number, and Ruby method.
+In this example, we can get to work optimizing the `best_available_driver` method.

-Dima described how the Marginalia `:line` configuration option was costly to enable in production and even improved on that.
+Dima described how the Marginalia `:line` option was costly in production and even managed to improve that with the Query Logs change.

-Dima managed to lessen the overhead associated with line-level logging for Query Logs in the scope of this PR.
-Nice!

 ## Safe Logging Locally or in Production
-A great place to start with this is to use this logging only in local development.
+If you're unsure about source code line logging in production, but want to get started using it, a great place to start is using it in your local development enrivonment.

-In the examples below, we're showing how an environment variable can be used to enable line level logging in some environments, while not enabling it globally.

-For Marginalia, that would look like this:
+To avoid enabling the option for all environments, we'll use an environment variable that's enabled only for local development.

+Here's a real example I use for Marginalia:
 `MARGINALIA_LINE_NUMBER_ENABLED=true`

 In `config/initializers/marginalia.rb`: